Manor of Rivington: Shaw of Rivington, Heath Charnock and Anglezarke

 Owners of an eighth share of the manor were the Shaw family.
 John Shaw married Elizabeth Haydock of High Bullough in Anglezarke, he was a defendant in litigation in 1507, 1528, and 1545 relating to the eighth part of the manor originally held by the Hultons.
 His grandson, John, married Katherine, sister of Bishop James Pilkington.
 Robert, son of Thomas Shaw, made a settlement of the eighth part of the manor and other lands in 1606.
 The Shaw portion was sold to John Risley in 1656 to raise funds for recovery from the English Civil War.
 Peter Shaw Junior bought back the estate in 1663, selling it some time later and buying it back from John Breres in 1671.
 The Shaw and Pilkington family are related, a further connection being through Alice, wife of Richard Pilkington and mother of James, Bishop of Durham.

 Peter Shaw and his son, Thomas, were in debt at the beginning of the 18th century and sold their estate to Hugh Willoughby, 12th Baron Willoughby of Parham.
 The estate passed to the 15th Baron.
 In 1765 on the death of Lord Willoughby the estate passed to his sisters, Elizabeth Shaw and Helena Roscoe.
 Some land in Rivington and Anglezarke was sold.
 Elizabeth Shaw died in 1787.
-The right to the manorial title of this share was last a local man named Martin Brownlow, now deceased who's records are held at Bolton Library Archives.
+The right to the manorial title of this share was last a local man named Martin Brownlow, now deceased whose records are held at Bolton Library Archives.